lsst-dm/dmtn-056/operations.rst

 Fine-Grained Input Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The tags and expression passed to :py:meth:`Registry.makeDataGraph` provide a level of control over processing inputs that should be sufficient for most SuperTask execution invoked by developers and science users.
+The collections and expression passed to :py:meth:`Registry.makeDataGraph` provide a level of control over processing inputs that should be sufficient for most SuperTask execution invoked by developers and science users.
 That level of control may not be sufficient for production operators, however -- though in most cases, it's actually that exercising the levels of control operators require may be unpleasant or inconvenient.

-That's because the :ref:`Collection` tag system is already extremely flexible.
+That's because the :ref:`Collection` collection system is already extremely flexible.
-As long as an operator is permitted to apply tags to :ref:`Datasets <Dataset>` in the database that backs a :ref:`Registry` (which may not involve going through the :ref:`Registry` interface, they can create a :ref:`Collection` including (and more importantly, not including) any :ref:`Datasets <Dataset>` they'd like, whether that's generated by one or more SQL queries, external programs, or human inspections.
+As long as an operator is permitted to apply collections to :ref:`Datasets <Dataset>` in the database that backs a :ref:`Registry` (which may not involve going through the :ref:`Registry` interface, they can create a :ref:`Collection` including (and more importantly, not including) any :ref:`Datasets <Dataset>` they'd like, whether that's generated by one or more SQL queries, external programs, or human inspections.
 This mechanism should be strongly considered as at least part of any implentation of a fine-grained control use case before we add additional logic to :py:meth:`Registry.makeDataGraph`.
 We will, after all, be adding all input data to the :ref:`Collection` associated with each :ref:`Run` during the course of preflight anyway, and it is perfectly acceptable to do this prior to preflight and then use that existing :ref:`Collection` to label the :ref:`Run` (making the later assignment of the input data to that :ref:`Collection` a no-op).